avdol0521/live-breh/content/notes/Task files/kerberos delegation.md

   - fetus
 ---
 - lets services access resources on behalf of the user for example when an application the user uses needs to access data from a database
-- the service uses the user's credentials to impersonate the user and get service tickets from the [[Ticket Granting Server (TGS)]]
+- the service uses the user's credentials to impersonate the user and get service tickets from the [[Ticket Granting Server]]
 ## delegation types
 #### unconstrained delegation
 - the most powerful and least secure. lets the service aqquire any service ticket on the user's behalf